 What are some risk prevention tips that you can learn from manual handling training?

 As your learners progress through their manual handling training, they’ll be able to learn about manual handling risks and control measures they can take to minimize hazards.
-Here are a few risk prevention tips that you can implement to improve your team operations.
+Here are a few risk prevention and tips that you can implement to improve your team’s occupational safety and health.

 - Reduce bending and stretching the body by storing loads at waist level